adamloec/sage-extension/README.md

 ## Features (TBD, in progress)

-- Mutli-platform support (CUDA, MPS currently), thanks to PyTorch and Hugging Face.
+- Mutli-platform support through Ollama.
-    - LangChain is used for chaining and tool calling.
-- Customizable models, configurations, embeddings, etc.
+- Future development: A seperate backend can be hosted on a seperate machine (VLLM probably), allowing the user to deploy and connect to Sage on a non GPU-poor system and access it anywhere.
 - Code editing capabilities, including:
     - File creation
     - Function creation
     - Class creation
     - Test creation
     - Documentation creation
-- The backend can be hosted on a seperate machine, allowing the user to deploy Sage to a non-GPU poor system and access it anywhere.
 - Generic style chat interface, allowing the model to generate code and the ability to edit the code directly.
 - Code analysis tool that intelligently parses and embeds the code for general purpose questions about the codebase.
     - Intelligent code parsing, with Tree Sitter, to allow for repo-wide context and analysis by the LLM without worrying about context length issues.